 This was a keynote speech at the Walter and Eliza Hall Institute of Medical Research (WEHI) on 18 May 2015, the centenary of the death at Gallipoli of WEHI’s initial director, Clunes Mathison, whose life is the subject of one of the extended biographies in Farewell, Dear People.

 Illustrated appraisal of Will Dyson’s war art

 This was a panel discussion at the State Library of Victoria on the subject of war art.

-To see Ross’s illustrated presentation click here and scroll to the 9-minute mark.
+Ross’s illustrated presentation commences at the 9-minute mark.

 Ross wrote a biography of Dyson, Will Dyson: Australia’s Radical Genius.